overtone/shadertone/README.md

 `start-fullscreen` takes just a subset of these, but the meanings are the same: `:textures`, `:user-data`, `:user-fn`

+There is also a similar api in `shadertone.shader` that does not depend on Overtone.
+This could be useful for other interactive Clojure libraries.
+I'd like to know if this type of use case is desired, so please get in touch via Issue #14.

 ### Setup Native LWJGL libraries